 One issue associated with web fonts that are hosted with font delivery services like Google Fonts is the cost of external network requests.
 While we can greatly reduce this incurred cost by self-hosting the fonts, we also have the issue of layout shift to deal with.

-Next.js v13 introduced a font system called @next/font
+Next.js v13 introduced a font system called next/font

 Jump ahead:

-system helps with font optimization in Next.js - Adding Google fonts with
+system helps with font optimization in Next.jsnext/font

 See the demo project here.
 You can interact with the project to see how page elements render different fonts.
 Here is the project source code.